ELA lesson plans – English Language Arts for Upper Elementary, Middle School and High School

 The problem is, many students believe you either get it… or you don’t.
 And, that’s just the way it is.

-The reality is that strong readers do specific things to play with the text and understand what is going on.
+The reality is that strong readers do specific things to play with the text and figure out what is going on.

 But, not all strong readers realize exactly what they’re doing.
 (Not everyone is strong with metacognition.)

-Oh, and now you have to teach across the internet, or with your students six feet apart.
+Oh, and trying to teach across the internet or with students physically separated during Covid wasn’t ideal.

 Here are some free youtube videos to help you teach reading comprehension strategies from a distance.

-By encourage a Growth Mindset in our classrooms, we can help students understand that we can get better at reading if we use specific reading strategies.
+By encouraging a Growth Mindset in our classrooms, we can help students understand that we can get better at reading if we use specific reading strategies.